EURODEO/e-soh-kpis/ingest/ingest.md

 # Data Ingest

-The KPIs in this section define the targets of the system seen from the perspective of de data providers, i.e. the NMHS's.
+The KPIs in this section define the targets of the system seen from the perspective of the data providers, i.e. the NMHS's.

 |ID|KPI|Description|Target|Notes|
 |---|---|---|---|---|